BanklessTimes

 The ongoing MSTR stock crash has pushed some investors to move to the Yieldmax MSTR Option Income Strategy ETF (MSTY).
 MSTY is a top fund with over $2.2 billion in assets under management (AUM) and a gross expense ratio of 0.99%.

 This fund gives investors access to Michael Sayor’s Strategy with a twist.
-While Strategy does not pay investors a dividend, MSTY rewards them by having a monthly distribution.
+While Strategy does not pay investors a dividend, MSTY pays a monthly distribution.
 Its dividend yield is a whoppin 90%, much higher than what other funds pay.

-MSTY ETF achieves this by leveraging a strategy known as the covered call strategy.
-This is a process where the fund invests some of its funds on MSTR stock, and then writes call options on the same.
+MSTY ETF achieves this by leveraging a covered call strategy.
+This is a process in which the fund invests some of its funds in MSTR stock and then writes call options on it.

 By writing the call option, it generates a monthly premium, which it returns to investors as a dividend.
 This premium normally surges when the stock is highly volatile, as it is today.